Bassim789/pattern-web/README.rst

 * Wikipedia : source and search.
 * Bing : url, source, search and title.

-The interface of WebSearch adapts itself to the selected service.
+The interface of WebSearch adapts itself according to the selected service.
 If the **Advanced settings** checkbox is selected, more options are revealed.

 2.1 Basic Interface
 **************
-As stated before, the basic interface is dependant of the selected service.
+As stated before, the basic interface is dependent of the selected service.
 In case Twitter is chosen, the interface looks like this :

 .. image:: img/twitter.png
 Figure 1 : WebSearch widget with Twitter selected (basic interface)